data-to-insight/ssd-data-model/README.md

-# Data model
+# Standard Safeguarding Dataset

-This is the source repository for the SSD data model and includes tools for generating different outputs from the core specification.
-The basis for this work was cloned from SocialFinanceDigitalLabs/rtof-data-model.
+This is the source repository for the SSD data model and includes tools for both creating a standardised data set and providing a set of tools for manipulating and generating different outputs from the core specification.

 ## Data Model

-The data model defines a set of Records (facts) capturing data during the different stages of an individual's progress through the programme.
+The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the system(s).
 The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Record.

-Because records are captured as part of a programme workflow, we also store the "ideal" workflow so we can indicate records in the order they are likely to be captured.
-However, we do recognise that this may not always be the case.

-Finally, we define a number of validators that will be used to check data quality.
+We define a number of validators that will be used to check data quality.
 These may be structural validators, such as a field is required or has to be in a defined set (dimension), or relational validators, such as a date should be after another date as events should happen sequentially.

 The datamodel is described using [YAML][yaml], which, despite the website, is designed to be a "human friendly" data format.
-The main reason for capturing the standard in YAML is that, because it is a text-based format, it provides a proper audit trail of changes and can be tracked in a [Version Control System][vcs] (VCS).
+YAML has been used, as text-based format it offers a more human readable structure than such as XML/JSON, a reduced storage/processing footprint and tt provides also offers a proper audit trail of changes that can be tracked in a [Version Control System][vcs] (VCS).

-As the programme progresses, we will use [GIT][git] to track and approve proposed changes to the data standard.
+The project will use [GIT][git] to track and approve proposed changes to the safeguarding data standard.

 ### Specification Components

 The standard itself can be found in the [data](./data) subfolder.
-We purposefully did not want to start of with an existing data Schema format, such as XML schemas as they are tightly coupled to the transfer format.
-For this project, the data model defines the conceptual data model.
-However, the specification aims to capture details of both conceptual and logical data models, as well as data interchange formats.
+The specification aims to capture details of both conceptual and logical data models, as well as data interchange formats.

 #### Records

-The [records](./data/records) folder contains definition for all the specification records (facts) as well as details of synthetic data parameters and validation rules that apply to each field within the record.
+The [objects](./data/objects) folder contains definition for all the specification entity/objects as well as details of synthetic data parameters and validation rules that apply to each field within the object.

-An example record contains a description and a set of fields for that record.
+An example data object contains a description and a set of fields for that record.
 The fields have an ID (the key), a name, type, description, comments,

 ```yaml